po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

     use mygroceryDB;
     ```

-  * 🔑 We use the `insertOne()` method to a create a new collection, `groceryCollection` and insert a single document with two key pairs. click `enter` to execute the shell command.
+  * 🔑 We use the `insertOne()` method to a create a new collection, `groceryCollection` and insert a single document with two key pairs.

     ```sh
     db.groceryCollection.insertOne( {"item": "banana", "department": "produce"} );